Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Multirow tabs/Readme.md

 - Touch mode: `41px`

 Note that with Proton, when there is media playing, the tab text will appear in 2 lines, and unlike with compact mode this won't be changed to fit with a custom height set by this variable, so anything lower than 30px might make the text to go outside the tab area.

+## Max rows resizing

+You can toggle the option to resize the maximum number of rows at any time on any of the scrollable versions of multirow tabs setting the variable `useResizer` inside the files to `true`.

+This adds a resizer to the right of the tab bar that allows you to change the max rows.
+If you for example have 10 rows of tabs, and have set 3 max rows by default, you could use the resizer to temporally show 5 rows, or show less than 3 rows if you wanted without the need to edit the values in the script anymore.

+The value of `--max-tab-rows` will still be used as the default number of maximum rows to show by default before showing a scrollbar.